codechips/FooocusPlus/readme.md

 For Windows users, this [Installation Procedure](https://github.com/DavidDragonsage/FooocusPlus/wiki/Installation-Procedure-for-Windows) is also available in the Wiki, complete with images.

 If you were using a pre-release or Beta version of FooocusPlus, please be sure to delete or at least rename it first, it is not compatible with the release version.
-Ideally FooocusPlus should be installed on a high speed internal drive such an NVMe solid state drive (SSD).
+Ideally FooocusPlus should be installed in the root of a high speed internal drive such an NVMe solid state drive (SSD).
 However it will work fine on standard SATA hard drive, just a bit more slowly.
 First, download the following archives:

 - The _latest_ version of [7-Zip](https://7-zip.org/) (the installation may fail if the version is not current)
 - The [FooocusPlus](https://huggingface.co/DavidDragonsage/FooocusPlus/resolve/main/FooocusPlus1.0.3.7z) program archive